rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

    pip freeze > requirements.txt
    </tt>

-   This creates a <strong>requirements.txt</strong> file containing a simple list of all the packages in the current environment, and their respective versions.
-Later it will be easier for a different developer (or you, if you need to re-create the environment) to install the same packages using the same versions:
+   This creates (or overwrites) a <strong>requirements.txt</strong> file containing a simple list of all the packages in the current environment and their respective versions.
+   This file would make it easier to re-create the environment and to install the same packages using the same versions:

    <tt>
    pip install -r requirements.txt